Geonovum/ogc-api-features-guideline/Examples.md

 ***CRS***

-The crs identfier list and storage-crs can be found at the end of: https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL?f=json
+The crs identifier list and storage-crs can be found at the end of: https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL?f=json

 With the following command line request, one can see the Content-CRS value in the header : curl -i https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/items/1?f=json

-An adjustment has been made tot the bbox filter.
+An adjustment has been made to the bbox filter.
 It now also supports the bbox-crs parameter.
 Only 2 addresses are available in the below defined bbox. https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/items?f=json&bbox-crs=http://www.opengis.net/def/crs/EPSG/0/28992&bbox=252200,593000,252710,594000